xylous/settle/doc/query-search-and-filter.md

 - `%p` - replaced with the project name
 - `%P` - replaced with the absolute path to the Zettel
 - `%l` - replaced with the (forward) links of the Zettel
+- `%a` - when used together with the `--text` option, replaced by the matches that `settle` found while filtering the Zettel.
+This may not be that useful for exact matches, but it's extremely useful when using regex.
+Note that, when your query is enclosed with two `.*` on both ends, such as `".*example.*"`, the entire line is printed; the practical application is giving your queries a (somewhat limited) context.
 - `%b` - replaced with the backlinks of the Zettel; note that since `settle` only stores forward links in the database, fetching backlinks is a little bit more time consuming